ewmorr/trim_and_assembly/README.md

 Workflow for initial read trimming and assembly.
-BUSCO checks for quality.
+QUAST checks for quality.

 Do initial trimmming with trimmomatic